jsteenbeeke/www.tysanclan.com/faq.md

 ## How do I join?

-We'll let you know when we figure out a new process for this site.
+Head on over to our Discord and ask us.
+We don't really have a formal process these days, so please give us an excuse to figure out a process for this.

 ### Hey, I used to have rank X back in the day, can I get it back?

-No. Besides, we more or less abolished our ranking system
+No. Besides, we more or less abolished our ranking system a few years ago.

-## Why does your site have a Minecraft background?
+#### More or less?

-Minecraft is one of the games we still play, this is a picture of **Prospero**'s castle on our previous server.
-If you have a better background, feel free to suggest it on our Discord server.
+**LordInfiniti** is still our Truthsayer, and **Prospero** hosts the website and runs the Discord server and Minecraft server.

 ## Who designed this site?

-That would be **Prospero**.
+Originally **Prospero**, though he's not a web designer and one of his mottos is "for the love of God don't let me design user interfaces".
+After he got bored by the Minecraft design he had CoPilot vibe-code a different design.

 #### Would he be interested in an updated design?